strapi/strapi/docs/3.x.x/guides/authentication.md

     },
 ```

-You have already done the hard part, now, we simply need to make our new provider available from the front
-side of our application.
-So let's do it!

 <!-- #### Tests -->
 <!-- TODO Add documentation about how to configure unit test for the new provider -->

 ### Configure frontend for your new provider

+To make the new provider available on the front end of the application,
-First, let's edit: `packages/strapi-plugin-users-permissions/admin/src/components/PopUpForm/index.js`
+edit `packages/strapi-plugin-users-permissions/admin/src/components/PopUpForm/index.js`
-As for backend, we have a `switch...case` where we need to put our new provider info.
+Add the new provider info.
+For our discord provider it will look like:

 ```js
       case 'discord':
         return `${strapi.backendURL}/connect/discord/callback`;
 ```

+### Add language translation

-Add the corresponding translation into: `packages/strapi-plugin-users-permissions/admin/src/translations/en.json`
+Add the language translation in `packages/strapi-plugin-users-permissions/admin/src/translations/en.json`

 ```js
   'PopUpForm.Providers.discord.providerConfig.redirectURL': 'The redirect URL to add in your Discord application configurations',
 ````

-These two change will set up the popup message who appear on the UI when we will configure our new provider.
+These two change will set up the popup message that appears in the UI.
 That's it, now you should be able to use your new provider.

 ## Email templates